 This "human-centered design" is an in-depth process analysis of understanding what the career seekers expectations and preferences are and organizing them into specific measurable results to increase value-added services.
-Respondent will need to propose a plan to move CSCR to a human-centered design process.
+Respondent will need to propose a plan to continue advancements on a human-centered design process.